 Child, Early, and Forced Marriage: Although a marriage cannot be registered until the younger spouse is at least age 16, cultural, religious, and civil marriages were recognized in the civil code.
 Cultural pressure to marry, especially if a girl or woman becomes pregnant, was strong.
 Underage couples cannot officially marry, but they are often married de facto once they have children together.
-Forced marriage rarely occurred, although reports indicated that social pressure sometimes encouraged victims of rape to marry their attacker or persons to enter into an arranged marriage when a bride price was paid.
+Forced marriage rarely occurred, although reports indicated that social pressure sometimes encouraged victims of rape to marry their attacker or forced persons to enter an arranged marriage when a bride price was paid.
 According to the most recent information from UNICEF (2017), an estimated 19 percent of girls married prior to the age of 18.

 Sexual Exploitation of Children: Sexual assault against children was a significant but largely unaddressed problem.
 The age of consent is 14.
 The penal code, however, makes sexual conduct by an adult with anyone younger than 17 a crime if the adult takes “advantage of the inexperience” of the younger person, and it increases penalties when such conduct involves victims younger than 14.
 Some commercial sexual exploitation of children occurred.
-The penal code makes both child prostitution and child pornography crimes.
+The penal code makes both child commercial sex and child pornography crimes.
 It defines a “child” for purposes of those provisions as a “minor less than 18 years of age.”
 The penal code also criminalizes abduction of a minor.

 There were reports that child victims of sexual abuse were sometimes forced to testify in public despite a witness protection law that provides for video-link or other secure testimony.